carlosdavila91/carlosdavila91.github.io/_posts/2020-07-14-animating-scatterplot.md

 The aim of this notebook is to explore graph animation techniques with python.

-To do so, we are using some data from [gapminder](https://www.gapminder.org/df/) about CO$_2$ emissions, population and gdp per capita.
-To complement the visualizations continents are included from another data source.
+To do so, I'm using some data from [gapminder](https://www.gapminder.org/df/) about CO$_2$ emissions, population and GDP per capita.

 # Data preparation

 Gapminder data are often used in examples about how to animate graphs with python.
 However, this time I wanted to add a personal touch to the publication, so I added some extra features to data to produce a different plot from the ones we can find in this type of demonstrations.

-Hence, some previous steps of data preparation are needed.
-You can find a detailed description on the data wrangling process [in this notebook]().
+Hence, some previous steps of data preparation were needed.
+You can find a detailed description on the data wrangling process [in this notebook](https://github.com/carlosdavila91/animating_graphs/blob/master/data_preparation.ipynb).

-Read the data previously prepared.

 ```python
 df = pd.read_csv("prepared.csv")